ava-labs/subnet-evm/cmd/README.md

 - [Precompiles in Solidity](https://medium.com/@rbkhmrcr/precompiles-solidity-e5d29bd428c4)
 - [Customizing the EVM with Stateful Precompiles](https://medium.com/avalancheavax/customizing-the-evm-with-stateful-precompiles-f44a34f39efd)

 ## Tutorial

-Let's start by creating the Solidity interface that we want our precompile to implement.
-We will place this file in `./contract-examples/contracts`
+We will first start off by creating the Solidity interface that we want our precompile to implement.
+This will be the Hello World Interface.
+It will have two simple functions, `sayHello` and `setGreeting`.
+These two functions will demonstrate the getting and setting respectively of a value using state access.

+We will place the interface in `./contract-examples/contracts`

 ``` sol
 // (c) 2022-2023, Ava Labs, Inc. All rights reserved.